nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   /hw/cam_sci/compressed

-topic via ROS.
-The image dimensions, etc, are published on
+topic via ROS, at full or reduced resolution.
+The image dimensions, etc., are published on

   /hw/cam_sci_info

+The full-resolution images may be saved locally on HLP, and can be fetched later.

 This app has a minimal GUI consisting of an image preview window.
 The user should start and stop this application remotely via the guest